 - Standard VAT rate: this is the rate that EU countries must apply to all non-exempt goods and services.
 It may not be less than 15%.
 However, the legislation does not set a ceiling.

-Parking rates: Member States who, before 1st January 1991, applied a reduced VAT rate to products not listed in Annex III of the VAT Directive have been authorised to apply a “parking rate” on a provisional basis.
-This may not be lower than 12%, , to allow them to move towards the standard rate more easily.
+Member States who, before 1st January 1991, applied a reduced VAT rate to products not listed in Annex III of the VAT Directive have been authorised to apply a “parking rate” on a provisional basis.
+This may not be lower than 12%, to allow them to move towards the standard rate more easily.

-Super-reduced rates: below5%, apply to only a few categories of goods.
+- Super low rates: below 5%, only apply to a few categories of goods.

 EU Member States have some flexibility when it comes to determining the VAT rates, but they cannot have a standard rate below 15% or a reduced rate below 5% – with some exceptions.

 Please note: the VAT rates for domestic transactions are also applied to international transactions – Intra-Community acquisitions and imports.

 Faced with such diverse procedures, the complex paperwork and ever-changing regulations, experience shows that many companies benefit from entrusting their VAT compliance to specialists.
 Your tax agent or fiscal representative can ensure all your reporting obligations.